cgaynor91/John-Gaynor-Construction/README.md

 ## Features

 The website itself has a responsive fixed top navbar displaying four visible links, the last link has a dropdown feature displaying a further five links ergo the website itself is a 9 page website.
-This is navigation bar is displayed on all 9 pages.
+This navigation bar is displayed on all 9 pages.

-Across all pages (excluding home) I have implemented a breadcrumb that will enable the user to go back to the home page.
+Across all pages (excluding home) I have implemented a breadcrumb that will enable the user to go back to the home page if needed.

 ### Home Page